Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Gradient-Variation Dynamic Regret

+In summary, while the self-confident tuning can be used to remove the dependence on the unknown gradient variation $V_T$, it cannot address the unknown path length $P_T$.
+In fact, this is the fundamental problem of non-stationary online learning --- how to deal with uncertainty due to unknown environmental non-stationarity, captured by path length of comparators in dynamic regret minimization.

-To simultaneously handle the uncertainty arising from adaptivity and non-stationarity, in addition to the framework of optimistic online learning, we further design an online ensemble method with a two-layer meta-base structure to hedge the non-stationarity while extracting the adaptivity.
-Concretely, we first construct a pool of candidate step sizes to discretize value range of the optimal step size, and then initialize multiple base-learners simultaneously, denoted by $\B_1,\ldots,\B_N$.
-Each base-learner $\B_i$ returns its prediction $\x_{t,i}$ by running the base-algorithm with a particular step size $\eta_i$ from the pool.
-Finally, the intermediate predictions of all the base-learners are combined by a meta-algorithm to produce the final output $\x_t =\sum_{i=1}^{N} p_{t,i} \x_{t,i}$, where $\p_{t} \in \Delta_N$ is the weight distribution.
-From the procedure, we observe that the dynamic regret can be decomposed as,
+To simultaneously handle the uncertainty arising from adaptivity and non-stationarity, in addition to using optimistic online learning to reuse the historical gradients, we design an adaptive \emph{online ensemble} method~\citep{book'12:ensemble-zhou} that can hedge the non-stationarity while extracting the adaptivity.
+Our approach deploys a two-layer meta-base structure, in which multiple base-learners are maintained simultaneously and a meta-algorithm is used to track the best one.
+More concretely, inspired by the recent advance in learning with multiple learning rates~\citep{NIPS'16:MetaGrad,JMLR'21:metagrad}, we first construct a pool of candidate step sizes to discretize possible range of the optimal step size, and then initialize multiple base-learners denoted by $\B_1,\ldots,\B_N$.
+Each base-learner $\B_i$ returns her own prediction $\x_{t,i}$ by running the base-algorithm with a step size $\eta_i$ from the pool.
+Finally, those predictions from base-learners are combined by a meta-algorithm to produce the final output $\x_t =\sum_{i=1}^{N} p_{t,i} \x_{t,i}$, where $\p_{t} \in \Delta_N$ is the weight from the meta-algorithm.

+Due to the meta-base structure of the above procedures, we can naturally decompose dynamic regret into the following two parts:

 where $\{\x_t\}_{t=1,\ldots,T}$ denotes the final output sequence, and $\{\x_{t,i}\}_{t=1,\ldots,T}$ is the prediction sequence of base-learner $\B_i$.
 Notably, the decomposition holds for any base-learner's index $i \in [N]$.
-The first part is the difference between cumulative loss of final output sequence and that of prediction sequence of base-learner $\B_i$, which is introduced by the meta-algorithm and thus named as \emph{meta-regret}; the second part is the dynamic regret of base-learner $\B_i$ and therefore named as \emph{base-regret}.
-Therefore, we need to make the meta-regret and base-regret scaling with $V_T$ to achieve the desired gradient-variation dynamic regret.
+The first part is the difference between cumulative loss of the final output sequence and that of the prediction sequence of base-learner $\B_i$, which is introduced by the meta-algorithm and thus named as \emph{meta-regret}; the second part is the dynamic regret of base-learner $\B_i$ and therefore called \emph{base-regret}.
+As a result, we need to make the meta-regret and base-regret scaling with $V_T$ to achieve the desired gradient-variation dynamic regret.